 Often, the only way to properly diagnose an oral cancer is through an oral biopsy.
-Dr. Sean M. Healy will take a small tissue sample and send it to a trusted lab for analysis.
+One of our oral surgeons will take a small tissue sample and send it to a trusted lab for analysis.
 At the Oral & Maxillofacial Surgery Center of Santa Fe (OMSC) serving Los Alamos, Taos, and Santa Fe, NM, our team is experienced in many forms of oral surgery and can use this service to help detect oral cancer in the earliest stages, when it is most easily treated.

 What Is a Biopsy?

-During a biopsy, Dr. Healy can remove a section of an abnormal growth on the lips, tongue, cheeks, gums, or soft palate.
+During a biopsy, our surgeons can remove a section of an abnormal growth on the lips, tongue, cheeks, gums, or soft palate.
 This procedure typically involves a small incision.
 The sample is then sent to a pathologist, who examines the tissue under a microscope.
 The pathologist can then identify any cancerous cells.